-Crime Prevention Programs
+Crime Prevention Programs on the EWU Cheney Campus

 The EWU Police Department offers activities and programs to inform students and employees about crime prevention and safety, to provide methods for protecting themselves, and to train them on how to respond in emergency situations.
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be responsible for their own safety and for the safety of others on campus.